This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 For your last day in Rome, venture out from the main tourist areas for the first half of the day to explore off-the-beaten-path spots in Rome.

 Hold off on breakfast until you get to Mercato Testaccio, a true locals market.

 Everything is so fresh and smells so good, it made me sad.
-Sad because we weren’t staying in an Airbnb and therefore didn’t have a kitchen to cook in.
+Sad because we weren’t staying in an Airbnb (first-timer? get $35 off your stay) and therefore didn’t have a kitchen to cook in.
 Because man were we tempted to buy everything in that market.